Retinol Vs Hyaluronic Acid: What’s The Difference?

 This post may contain affiliate links.

 You’ve probably heard of hyaluronic acid and retinol as being two of the best skincare ingredients, no matter your skin type or skin concerns.
 But what do they actually do?
-Surprisingly, they do very different things for the skin.
-So when it comes to retinol vs hyaluronic acid, which one is right for you?
-Or, if you want the best of both worlds, can they work together?
+And what the difference is between retinol and hyaluronic acid?
+Both are popular anti-aging ingredients, but they work in very different ways.
+In this post, we’ll breakdown all the similarities and differences between retinol vs hyaluronic acid so you can decide which one is better for your skin.

 What Is Hyaluronic Acid?